Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Psychological safety

-• The ability to navigate disagreement constructively
+• The ability to navigate disagreement without escalation

 • Trust in leadership communication